jsvine/Backbone.Table/README.md

 - Each column's optional *getValue* accepts a function, the return value of which sets each cell's *value* attribute.
 Useful for table-sorting.
 See [this interactive demo](http://jsfiddle.net/jsvine/P9SwZ/) for an example.

-- You can use Backbone.Table with plain-old arrays instead of proper Backbone.Collections.
-See [this interactive demo](http://jsfiddle.net/jsvine/gqsd8/) for an example.

 - Looking for dummy data?
 Try [vertebrates.js](https://gist.github.com/2502565).